-Our virtual healing labs offer micro content featuring dance therapy and somatic interventions practices from all over the world.
+Our virtual labs offer dance therapy content and tutorials for girls and women interested in getting to know their minds and bodies better!
 No need for insurance coverage or expensive out of network fees!

 1. Create a free profile.

 3. Browse our library and get to know YOURSELF!